Network vs. interactive logon

-Use of the 'network' logon type allows the user to log in via SSH even if the underlying Windows account is not granted the right to 'Log on locally' in the Windows Security Policy at the server.
-However, on Windows 2003 servers, the default filesystem permissions normally block access to cmd.exe and other command line tools when a logon session does not have the Interactive logon type.
+Use of the Network logon type allows the user to log in via SSH even if the underlying Windows account is not granted the Windows security privilege Log on locally.
+However, on Windows Server 2003, the default filesystem permissions normally block access to cmd.exe and other command line tools when a logon session does not have the Interactive logon type.

 Selecting the right logon type

 We recommend that users who require terminal shell access use the Interactive logon type.
 It will usually also make sense for them to log in via SSH as Windows users, not as virtual accounts.

 On the other hand, we recommend that users who will use only file transfer and/or tunneling use the Network logon type.
 If this use is outside of a domain environment, it may also make sense (less overhead) to create for these users virtual accounts, which are internal to Bitvise SSH Server, instead of creating a separate account in Windows for each user.

 Windows security settings affecting logon types